NuboHQ/nubo/packages/nubo/README.md

 ## Getting Started

-First sign up for a free account at [nubo.app](https://nubo.app), then install the Nubo Library with npm.
+First sign up for a free account at [nubo.app](https://nubo.app), then install the Nubo client library with npm.

 ```
 npm i nubo
+# or
+yarn add nubo
 ```

 ## Usage